Neighbourhood planning was introduced through the Localism Act of 2011.

 Neighbourhood planning is optional.
-It is up to the individual communities to decide whether they want to use some or all of the new powers to shape the local area, or whether other existing planning tools (such as parish plans or village design statements) are more appropriate to achieve their aspirations.
+It is up to individual communities to decide whether they wish to produce an NDP or use other existing planning tools (such as parish plans or village design statements) to achieve their aspirations.
+Our frequently asked questions page explains the differences between these different types of document.

 Central government, Stratford District Council, and a number of other organisations provide support and advice for communities who wish to pursue neighbourhood planning.